Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Related Work

 \subsection{Identity \& Uniqueness on Blockchains}

-\textbf{Worldcoin}~\cite{WorldCoinWhitepaper} is a project aiming to establish a global digital identity system.
-It is built on the principle of \textit{Proof-of-Personhood} and \textit{Proof-of-Uniqueness}~\cite{PoPidea} and ensures that each user has only one identity within the system based on biometric verification of an iris made by a proprietary device called \textit{Orb}.
-Worldcoin's user uniqueness guarantees could also be used as a trusted source of uniqueness for our protocol; however, outside of our platform. \textbf{BrightID}~\cite{brightidWhitepaper} is a project designed to provide a decentralized proof-of-uniqueness system without relying on any personal identifiers.
-Its approach is based on a social graph, where users form verifiable connections with others, and the resulting network structure is analyzed~\cite{wang2020structurebasedsybildetectionsocial,breuer2020friendfauxgraphbasedearly,furutani2022interpretinggraphbasedsybildetection} to distinguish unique individuals from Sybil clusters.
-However, BrightID's guarantees rely heavily on the integrity of the underlying social graph and the capabilities of analyses used. \textbf{Proof of Humanity (PoH)}~\cite{PoH2021} is an Ethereum-based registry of verified identities.
-Users submit a photo and a video statement, which must be vouched for by existing members and remain subject to community challenges.
-Disputes are resolved through the \textit{Kleros} arbitration system, in which randomly picked verifiers decide.
-Nevertheless, PoH's guarantees of uniqueness depend on community vigilance, meaning that in a registry with a large number of users, spotting a duplicate is unlikely, making Sybil attacks trivial.
+\textbf{Worldcoin}~\cite{WorldCoinWhitepaper} aims to provide a global digital identity system grounded in \textit{Proof-of-Personhood} and \textit{Proof-of-Uniqueness}~\cite{PoPidea} principles.
+It enforces one-identity-per-user through iris biometrics captured by a proprietary \textit{Orb} device.
+Such guarantees could, in principle, serve as an external source of uniqueness for our protocol. \textbf{BrightID}~\cite{brightidWhitepaper} offers a decentralized proof-of-uniqueness scheme that avoids personal identifiers and instead evaluates a user-generated social graph.
+Network-structure analysis~\cite{wang2020structurebasedsybildetectionsocial,breuer2020friendfauxgraphbasedearly,furutani2022interpretinggraphbasedsybildetection} is used to differentiate authentic users from Sybil clusters, although the strength of these guarantees depends on both graph integrity and detection quality. \textbf{Proof of Humanity (PoH)}~\cite{PoH2021} maintains an Ethereum-based registry of verified identities.
+Users provide a photo, a video statement, and a vouch from existing members, after which entries remain open to community challenges.
+Its effectiveness relies on sustained vigilance, so in a large registry, undetected duplicates become increasingly plausible, leaving room for Sybil attacks.